RedLeader12/MovieNight-2.0/README.md

 ```

 Although all the testing does not work given the changes to the structure, I've used eslint to write the best code I can.
+The only bug is that when one refrehses